emmahewson/mp1_batala_bangor/README.md

 * 3 sections containing text and a strong image with information about different aspects of the band.
 * The sections are fully responsive and stack vertically with styling and layout changes on smaller screens.
-* The images have a rounded edge to continue the circular design style used elsewhere on the site.
+* The images have a rounded corners to continue the circular design style used elsewhere on the site.

 #### **Call To Action**